Sukh Dhaliwal: Early life

-Born to a Sikh family in Sujapur, Punjab, India, Dhaliwal emigrated from India in 1999 and became a Canadian citizen three years later.
-As a businessman, he co-founded a successful land surveying company and played an important role in the municipal politics of Surrey where he is said to have dominated the Surrey Electors Team membership list by signing up over 2,600 new party members.
-This represented over half the total number of members.
-However, in the November 1999 municipal elections, Dhaliwal lost his own bid for a seat on city council.
+Dhaliwal was born to a Sikh family in Sujapur, Punjab, India on October 1, 1960.
+In 1983, he studied civil engineering from Guru Nanak Dev Engineering College in Ludhiana.
+Dhaliwal immigrated to Canada in 1999 and became a Canadian citizen three years later.
+As a businessman, he co-founded a land surveying company.
+He ran for city council in the November 1999 Surrey municipal elections for the Surrey Electors Team alongside its mayoral candidate Doug McCallum, but was not elected.

-As a professional engineer, Fellow of Engineers Canada, land surveyor and small business owner, Dhaliwal has functioned in many community capacities in Surrey before entering public office.
-He has participated on the Board of Directors for SEEDS (Self Employment and Entrepreneur Development Society), served as a member of the City of Surrey Parks and Community Services Committee, and volunteered with the Surrey Memorial Hospital Foundation’s Emergency Capital Campaign.

-Federal politics
+Political career

+Member of Parliament for Newton—North Delta (2004–2011)

 Dhaliwal was the federal Liberal candidate for the Newton-North Delta riding in 2004, but lost to Conservative Gurmant Grewal by just over 500 votes.
 Grewal decided to not seek re-election and, in 2006, Dhaliwal faced Conservative newcomer Phil Eidsvik.
 The NDP was also strong in the riding and 2004 candidate Nancy Clegg also ran again.
 Dhaliwal succeeded in winning the seat by exactly 1,000 votes.

 In the 2006 Liberal leadership campaign, Dhaliwal initially indicated support for Joe Volpe, but soon moved to support Michael Ignatieff.
 Dhaliwal was instrumental in building support for Ignatieff's campaign in the Sikh community.
 Dhaliwal played a key role in Ignatieff's short-lived, but successful, second leadership campaign in 2008.

 Dhaliwal in 2008 had written to a U.S. District Court judge on official House of Commons stationery in support of convicted international drug trafficker Ranjit Cheema.

 On October 14, 2008, Dhaliwal was re-elected to Parliament by nearly 2,500 votes.
 Following the election, Dhaliwal was elected as the Chair of the Northern and Western Caucus of the Liberal Party, and served as the critic for the Asia Pacific Gateway and Western Economic Diversification Canada.

 Dhaliwal has served on several House of Commons Committees: International Trade; Transportation, Infrastructure and Communities; and Access to Information, Privacy and Ethics.
 The Ethics Committee attracted high-profile attention when it investigated allegations surrounding Karlheinz Schreiber’s dealings with former Prime Minister Brian Mulroney.

 Dhaliwal lost his seat to Jinny Sims of the New Democratic Party in the 2011 federal election.

+Provincial politics

 Dhaliwal was acclaimed as the candidate for the British Columbia Liberal Party for the 2013 provincial election.
 However, he later withdrew after he was charged with six counts of tax evasion related to a business he ran with his wife.
 He pleaded guilty to three of the charges and was fined $3,000.